-Except for contracts for public roads, bridges, and water and sewer facilities, the municipality must document to the Division of Real Property Management of the Department of Finance, or in the case of an educational institution or state educational institution as provided pursuant to Sections 41-4-353 and 41-4-400, to the satisfaction of its governing board, that the sole source product or services is indispensable to the improvement, that there are not viable alternatives and that this product or service is the only one that fulfills the function for which it is needed;

-The architect or engineer of record has recommended the item or service;

-All information substantiating the use of the sole source item - including the recommendation of the architect or engineer - is documented and made available for examination in the office of the municipality at the time of the advertising for sealed bids.
+- 1. The municipality must document to the Division of Real Property Management of the Department of Finance to the satisfaction of its governing board, that the sole source product or services is indispensable to the improvement, that there are not viable alternatives and that this product or service is the only one that fulfills the function for which it is needed; - 2.
+The architect or engineer of record must have recommended the item or service; - 3.
+All information substantiating the use of the sole source item including the recommendation of the architect or engineer must be documented and made available for examination in the office of the municipality at the time of the advertising for sealed bids.
 Section 39-2-2(f), Code of Alabama 1975.